AlexaCRM/alexacrm.github.io/datapress/Samples/Event Ticketing/configure_solution_and_app.md

 Setting `template/event/view/pagination_limit` defines the maximum number of events displayed per page in event listings.

-To change any of these settings, go to the Event Ticketing Settings model-driven app and edit the record.
+To change any of these settings, go to the Event Portal Management model-driven app and edit the record.
 For example, to change the speaker's image placeholder to your own:
-1. Open the Event Ticketing Settings model-driven app from the Event Ticketing solution.
+1. Open the Event Portal Management model-driven app from the DataPress Event Ticketing solution.

 2. Edit the `template/event/placeholders/speaker_image` record.